• Skip to primary navigation

 Pumpkin Cinnamon Swirl Bread

-Once the bread starts to become stale, it would be perfect as the base for French Toast or an overnight French Toast Casserole.
+Once the bread is a day or two old, it would be great as the base for French Toast or my Pumpkin French Toast Casserole.

 • Cranberry Upside Down Cake from Sew You Think You Can Cook